adhikarinarayan/adhikarinarayan.github.io/_posts/2024-10-12-Hofpield-networks.md

 > The Nobel Prize in Physics 2024 was awarded jointly to John J. Hopfield and Geoffrey E. Hinton "for foundational discoveries and inventions that enable machine learning with artificial neural networks" - Nobel Prize Committee, Royal Swedish Academy of Sciences

 The Nobel Prize decision for physics this year surprised many people.
 The connection between the work of Hopfield and Hinton and the field of physics may not be immediately obvious.
-Hinton, often referred to as the godfather of physics, developed the concept of Boltzmann machines based on Hopfield's ideas.
+Hinton, often referred to as the 'godfather of AI', developed the concept of Boltzmann machines based on Hopfield's ideas.
 While Hinton has made numerous contributions to the field of AI, the Nobel committee recognized this particular idea as being significant for the Nobel Prize in physics.
 On the other hand, Hopfield, a physicist by training, has made contributions spanning from physics to neuroscience to AI.
 In this article, I will explore Hopfield's idea - the Hopfield network - which led to the Nobel Prize in physics.
 I will demonstrate how he elegantly applied this idea from physics to the human brain, thereby advancing the field of neural networks and AI.

 ## Hopfield Networks